yomon8/logrepeat/README.md

 ...and more
 ```

-- if ok, enter "start" at prompt and press Enter. then repeat will start.
+- If ok, enter "start" at prompt and press Enter. then repeat requests will start.

 ```
 Enter [start] and press Enter key>start